School of Labor and Employment Relations Climate Jobs Institute

 • Expand bridge loans, revolving funds, and capitalize the Clean Energy Jobs and Justice Fund and Illinois Climate Bank.

-• Increase CEJA grant funding to sustain at-risk projects.
+• Increase CEJA grant funding to sustain at-risk projects, especially for Equity Eligible Contractors.

 3. Support Workers and Contractors